adobe-rnd/helix-harmonicabsorber-reports/report_2020-10-26T23-09-31.731Z/report.md

 ## Recommendation

+In order to confirm the scores here with more certainty, I would rerun this experiment, but this time without online, simulator, statified and david variants.
+We can use the automated, proxy based variants to test all the variance sources from above based on the `pages` environment.
+This should allow us to bypass most of the bugs while still quantifying all the variance sources to a high degree of certainty…

 The initial goal of creating a controlled environment such that variance is below the measurement threshold (that is somewhere around 1e-3/1e-4) now seems to be unreachable.
 We could optimize the simulator to respond